idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step07_extra_element_ids.md

 In addition to being used to stitch together Cartesian and hexagonal grids from smaller unit meshes, [PatternedCartesianMeshGenerator.md] and [PatternedHexMeshGenerator.md] can also assign reporting IDs to the mesh during the stitching process.
 When using these mesh generators to stitch pins into an assembly, a pin reporting ID (e.g., `pin_id`) is relevant.
 When stitching assemblies into a core, an assembly reporting ID (e.g., `assembly_id`) is relevant.

 Since the mesh generators understand the pin or assembly pattern, IDs can be applied in one of several ways: `cell` (default), `pattern`, or `manual`.
 In the `cell` numbering pattern, each cell is given a unique ID starting with 0 in the upper left-hand corner of the hexagon grid, increasing monotonically from left to right, top to bottom up until N-1 for the final pin location.
 Duct regions are assigned reporting IDs starting with the next available integer following pin region assignment.
 Certain regions can be excluded from being labeled with an ID, for example dummy regions that will later be deleted.
-This can be accommodated by listing mesh objects in the `exclude_id` parameter.
+This can be accommodated by listing mesh objects in the [!param](/Mesh/PatternedHexMeshGenerator/exclude_id) parameter.
 Usage of this parameter is helpful to retain sequential numbering when dummy regions are later deleted.

 ### Object